Path-Based Conditions for the Identifiability of Non-additive Nonlinear Networks with Full Measurements: Introduction

-In most networks, the excitation of nodes requires the use of actuators, while the measurement implies the use of sensors.
-Usually, the cost associated with an actuator is greater than the cost associated with a sensor.
-Moreover, the implementation of an actuator could involve a temporary disconnection of the network, while the use of a sensor typically has less impact.
-This implies that from a practical point of view, the full measurement case is more relevant for identification.
-However, in the linear case, identifiability in the full measurement case was not usually analyzed since the conditions were obtained from the full excitation case thanks to the symmetry of the model.
-Unfortunately, in \cite{vizuete2024nonlinear}, it was shown that this symmetry does not hold in the nonlinear case, which emphasizes the necessity of an independent analysis for the full measurement case.

-In the full excitation case \cite{vizuete2023nonlinear,vizuete2024nonlinear}, the identifiability conditions are sufficient and necessary for any function in the specific class.
+In the full excitation case \cite{vizuete2023nonlinear,vizuete2026nonlinear}, the identifiability conditions are sufficient and necessary for any function in the specific class.
 However, for some graph topologies, it is possible that some identifiability conditions are valid except for a particular choice of parameters in the dynamics.
-These types of results are known as \emph{generic} \cite{van1991graph}, where the identifiability is guaranteed for almost all parameters such as in the linear case \cite{hendrickx2019identifiability,mapurunga2023identifiability,legat2024identifiability}.
-However, in the nonlinear case, the functions belong to a space of infinite dimension, and a proper characterization of this notion of genericity is fundamental to determine what a zero measure set encompasses \cite{vanelli2024local}.
+These types of results are known as \emph{generic} \cite{van1991graph}, since they hold except on a zero measure set of parameters such as in the linear case \cite{hendrickx2019identifiability,mapurunga2023identifiability,legat2024identifiability}.
+However, in the nonlinear case, the functions belong to a space of infinite dimension, and a proper characterization of this notion of genericity is fundamental to determine what a zero measure set encompasses \cite{vanelli2025local}.